orb-lang/helm/doc/md/helm/modeselektor.md

       end
    end
    _check_shift(modeS)
-   if modeS.maestro.agents.edit.contents_changed then
+   if modeS:agent'edit'.contents_changed then
       modeS.raga.onTxtbufChanged(modeS)
     -- Treat contents_changed as implying cursor_changed
-    -- only ever fire one of the two events elseif modeS.maestro.agents.edit.cursor_changed then
+    -- only ever fire one of the two events elseif modeS:agent'edit'.cursor_changed then
       modeS.raga.onCursorChanged(modeS)
    end
-   modeS.maestro.agents.edit.contents_changed = false
+   modeS:agent'edit'.contents_changed = false
-   modeS.maestro.agents.edit.cursor_changed = false
+   modeS:agent'edit'.cursor_changed = false
    -- Check shift_to again in case one of the cursor handlers set it _check_shift(modeS) return command